Where

 Where are We Going?

-In these perilous times we live in it seems that no matter what country or part of the world that one comes from or lives in violence, trouble, and turmoil are either present or near at hand despite the claims of the unsaved.
-(1Thessalonians 5:3 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape.)
+These days it seems that no matter what country or part of the world one comes from or lives in violence, trouble, and turmoil are either present or near at hand.
 It can become quite easy to have a very limited view, seeing just our own troubles and the fearfulness of the time in which we are living.
-Christians today are often sadly lacking in a historical view of our spiritual ancestors, though there is plenty of blabber about "our historical faith," "historical positions" (in some cases that should be hysterical positions), "Baptist History," and so forth .
-The third verse of the old hymn "Onward Christian Soldiers" recently struck me: "Crowns and
+Christians today are often sadly lacking in a historical view of our spiritual ancestors despite talk about "our historical faith," "historic positions", "Baptist History," and so forth .
+The third verse of the old hymn "Onward Christian Soldiers" is a potent reminder, however: "Crowns and

 thrones may perish,

 As many concerns for the future mount, from war to lawlessness to the threat of plagues and diseases, it could be easy to lose sight of where we came from and where we are going.
 While "endless genealogies" (1 Tim.
 1:4) are not useful, where our faith came from historically is very important as illustrated by Hebrews chapter 11.
 Can God take care of us in the perilous times we are facing?
 Why, we would not even be here today if He had not taken care of all those that went before us!
 And think of what they faced!
 There were the early Christians who had both times of freedom and times of great persecution.
 Some of them found it necessary to flee the place they lived in order to survive.
-We can hardly fathom what it must have been like to face the Roman Coliseums for Christ.
+We can hardly fathom what it must have been like to face the Roman Coliseum for Christ.
+They were literally torn in pieces by lions and gladiators because they would not deny Jesus Christ.

-Think of what it must have been like to be a true Christian in the Dark Ages - the disease, the violence, the brutality of serfdom, the Inquisition and persecution.
+Think of what it must have been like to be a true Christian in the Dark Ages - the disease, the war and violence, the brutality, the Inquisition and persecutions.
 Yet in all that, the Christians married, had families, met as churches when and where they could, and led other souls to Jesus Christ.
-Indeed, there may have been times when they did refrain from marrying and having children for the "present distress" (1 Cor.
-7:26), but this did not continue indefinetly.
+There may have been times when they did refrain from marrying and having children for the "present distress" (1 Cor.
+7:26), but this did not continue indefinitely.
 They ate, they slept, and had their causes for rejoicing as well as their sorrows.
-If God had not preserved His church at that time it surely must have died.
+If God had not preserved His church at that time it surely would have died.
 Then the Reformation came and brought with it some light, but this almost immediately turned into persecution again under John Calvin and Ulrich Zwingli.
-What things the Anabaptists and others went through at that time when they watched with hope as these men separated from the Roman Church only to find some of these same Reformers to be equal or worse enemies to them than the Catholics had been!
-And yet it was the same, they continued to marry and raise families, meet with the brethren as churches and find ways the feed themselves and others also.
+What things the Anabaptists and others like them went through at that time when they watched with hope as these men separated from the Roman Church only to find some of these same Reformers to be equal or worse enemies to them than the Catholics had been!
+And yet it was the same, they continued to preach the gospel, to marry and raise families, to meet with the brethren as churches and find ways to feed themselves and others also.
 Imagine what it must have been like to live in England, Scotland, and Wales during the Reformation era.
-When the monarch changed the state religion might too.
-A Protestant monarch would mean more freedom, but even then there was a good chance of persecution for Sepratists and Non-conformists (those not in the Church of England).
-Then a Catholic would come to power and sweep all non-Catholics into the fires of the stake.
+A change in the monarchy could mean a change in the state religion too.
+A Protestant monarch would mean more freedom, but even then there was a good chance of persecution for Separatists and Non-conformists (those not in the Church of England).
+On the other hand, if a Catholic were to come to power, they would sweep all non-Catholics into the fires of the stake.
 Life was very uncertain.
 Skipping to the New World, we find that the Baptists underwent brutal persecution in the Colonies as well.
 Baptists in Virginia were subjected to such horrible treatment by the Anglicans that Thomas Jefferson and James Madison were thoroughly disgusted with the situation.
-The persecution of the Baptists in the Colonies is what inspired men like this to seek religious, as well as political, freedom from England.
+The persecution of the Baptists in the Colonies is what inspired men like them to seek religious, as well as political, freedom from England.
 Imagine being run out into the wilderness and put to the mercies of the Indians like Roger Williams was.
 And yet again, we find God provided these people with the means and help they needed to go on and live their lives and lead others to the Lord.
-What thoughts of fear must have gripped the minds of the Christian blacks in the South of the U.S. when the abolitionists began to stir up trouble and the Southern slave owners retaliated by making the slaves' lot worse!
-Then as war approached and passed and they found themselves free, those that loved the Lord must have turned to Him constantly for the help to face the new responsibilities that overwhelmed many of their race.
+What thoughts of fear must have gripped the minds of the Christian blacks in the South of the U.S. when the abolitionists began to stir things up and the Southern slave owners retaliated by making the slaves' lives so much worse!
+Then as war approached and passed and they found themselves free, those that loved the Lord must have turned to Him constantly for the help to face the new responsibilities that came with freedom.
 Many Christians were in Europe during W.W.
 I and W.W.
 II.
 Imagine living for God in Nazi Germany!
 How many of our brothers and sisters faced the gas chambers in the strength of Christ we will only know in heaven.
-We cannot know how many Christians were left in Japan at the time of the war, but in the late 1880s some missionaries were hoping to turn the church completely over to the Japanese by 1900.
-Surely there must have been some Christians left 40some years later.
+We cannot know how many Christians were left in Japan at the time of the war, but in the late 1880s some missionaries were hoping to turn the church completely over to the Japanese Christians by 1900.
+Surely there must have been some Christians left forty-some years later.
 Italy, no doubt, had true Christians as well.
-How about the Christians in Russia, China and Ethiopia when the Communists took over?
-Some of the Russian Mennonites fled overland in sleds to China when the Bolsheviks rose up.
+How about the Christians who were in Russia, China, Ethiopia, and other places when the Communists took over?
+Some of the Russian Mennonites fled overland in sleds to China when the Bolsheviks and eventually Communists rose up.
 They gave up tremendous farms and fled for the lives of their families and freedom to worship their Lord.
-Even to this day we have the example of the Christians in Pakistan, Malaysia, Sudan and other places.
+Even to this very time we have the example of the Christian persecution in Pakistan, Malaysia, Sudan, Iran and other places.
 Can God take care of us?
-More correctly, would God help and strengthen them and not help us?!
+More correctly, would God help and strengthen them then and not help us now?!
 Absolutely not!
 He is the same God that took care of all these, and He can help us too.

 We have a thousand years yet to live on this earth no matter when this present life may end for us.